 Are your child's drawings and paintings piling up all over the house?
 Pick up some nifty ideas for preserving, displaying, and enjoying these wonderful creations.

 Kids are proud of their artwork, and they should be.
 Instead of storing your child's paintings and drawings in a box, consider these suggestions.

 Why not decorate a main-floor bathroom with your child's work?
 Hanging art takes up little space while adding color and pizzazz for guests

 to admire.
 Use matching frames for a uniform look or just hang the pictures in symmetrical rows with removable tape.

 paste his name prominently on the cover.
 Place the scrapbook on the coffee table in the family room so your child can show it to guests.

-Clothesline.
-String a clothesline through your child's bedroom, and clip her artwork to it.
+Put up a clothesline in your child's bedroom, and clip his artwork to it.
 To set up the clothesline, place two removable hooks on the walls across the

 This is a great way to use 12 pieces in one creation.
 Simply scan your child's artwork and then upload it to an online photo service.
-It could make a great gift for grandparents and godparents!
+Calendars make a